runtimeverification/k/k-distribution/k-tutorial/1_basic/11_casts/README.md

 operator which concatenates them.

-2. Modify your solution from lesson 1.9, problem 2 by using an `Exp` sort to express the integer and boolean expressions that it supports, in the same style as `LESSON-11-D`.
+2. Modify your solution from lesson 1.9, problem 2 by using an `Exp` sort to express the integer and Boolean expressions that it supports, in the same style as `LESSON-11-D`.
 Then write an `eval` function that evaluates all terms of sort `Exp` to either a `Bool` or an `Int`.